GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/00-install-dartfn.md

 # Installing and using dartfn

-`dartfn` is a command-line (CLI) tool for working with Dart Functions Framework projects.
+`dartfn` is a command line (CLI) tool for working with Dart Functions Framework projects.
 In this early version of the tool, you can use it to generate sample projects from templates.
-Currently there are three templates:
+Currently, there are three templates:

 - helloworld - a basic HTTP handler function
 - json - a simple function handler that accepts and sends JSON